Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Mass Determination

-To estimate the stellar mass component of each group, we chose to use the 2MASS $K_{s}$-band apparent magnitude of each member galaxy, since emission in the near-infrared (NIR) is less affected by interstellar extinction and the stellar mass-to-light (M/L) ratios in this band vary relatively little over a large range of star formation histories \citep{bell01,bell03}.
-To determine the galactic membership for each group, we implemented the SIMBAD Astronomical Database to obtain papers analyzing group membership.
+For estimating the stellar mass component of both groups, we used the Two Micron All Sky Survey $K_{s}$-band apparent magnitude of each member galaxy, since emission in the near-infrared is less affected by interstellar extinction and the stellar mass-to-light (M/L) ratios in this band vary relatively little over a large range of star formation histories \citep{bell01,bell03}.
+To determine the galactic membership, we implemented the SIMBAD Astronomical Database to obtain papers analyzing group membership.
 For NGC 5129, \citet{mah04} found 19 member galaxies out of $N_{obs}$ = 33 total galaxies in the observation field.
-However, NGC 3402 was unique in that there are two differing sets of galaxies considered to be possible group members: 6 from \citet{cro07} and 4 from \citet{guz09}.
-Two of these galaxies overlap, one being the brightest group galaxy, NGC 3402, resulting in 8 different member candidates.
+However, NGC 3402 was unique in that there were two differing sets of galaxies considered to be possible group members: six from \citet{cro07} and four from \citet{guz09}.
+Two of these galaxies overlap, one being the brightest group galaxy (BGG) (NGC 3402), which resulted in eight different member candidates.
 Using the most current radial velocity data from each paper, we further narrowed down the membership criteria using a redshift cutoff based on the velocity dispersion of the groups.
-To obtain the velocity dispersion, $\sigma_{disp}$, we used the scaling relation for groups and clusters, $\sigma_{disp} = 309$ \kms\ $(T/1$ keV$)^{0.64}$ \citep{xue00}, where $T$ is the global temperature adjusted for AtomDB as stated in the Introduction.
-Subsequently, we got $\sigma_{disp, 3402}$ = 285~\kms~and $\sigma_{disp, 5129}$ = 289~\kms.
+To obtain the velocity dispersion, $\sigma_{disp}$, we used the scaling relation for groups and clusters, $\sigma_{disp} = 309$ \kms\ $(k_BT/1$ keV$)^{0.64}$ \citep{xue00}, where $k_BT$ is the global temperature adjusted for AtomDB.
+The resulting velocity dispersions were $\sigma_{disp, 3402}$ = 285~\kms~and $\sigma_{disp, 5129}$ = 289~\kms.